 However, with about twenty minutes to go when we were really struggling as we were passing across the pitch and getting nowhere because none of our much vaunted forward players were making good enough runs for the defenders and midfielders with the ball to hit, who was it took on the responsibility to actually try and get something started by himself?
 It wasn’t Chopra, Bothroyd, McCormack or Whittingham, it was Super Kev of course!
 It was only a forceful run forward with the ball which ended up getting us a corner, but the game changed from that point – the crowd started getting right behind the team and, although I would hardly say we were dominant, the game became a more even contest and you just began to sense that maybe we could just end with the three points.

-We don’t half miss Kevin McNaughton when he is injured and I really hope his dodgy hamstrings can last out the upcoming months because he is so important to us, but, leaving all that to one side, I just want to see my favourite player in this team in action more often!by The other Bob Wilson
+We don’t half miss Kevin McNaughton when he is injured and I really hope his dodgy hamstrings can last out the upcoming months because he is so important to us, but, leaving all that to one side, I just want to see my favourite player in this team in action more often!by The other Bob Wilson with no comments yet

 Right, so you know about football?
 In that case, how would you rate Darren Utley?
 What do you mean, you’ve never heard of him – you must remember him!
 Truth be told, I had to look him up as well this morning to find out that he was that Doncaster left back who scored a wonder goal against us back in March 1997.